Stochastic Graphlet Embedding: Related Work

-The graph embedding algorithms can be categorized into three main groups.
-The first group is based on the frequencies of appearance of some specific substructures, capturing topological information and content of graph through its node and edge labels.
-This group is known as \emph{graph probing} based methods~\cite{Luqman2013}.
-For example, in \cite{Shervashidze2009a} the vector is built by counting the number of non-isomorphic graphlets included in the target graph.
-The approach proposed by Gibert~\etal~\cite{Gibert2012} is based on different statistics on the node labels and the edge relations among them.
-Luqman~\etal~\cite{Luqman2013} consider the graph information in several levels of topology, structure and attributes.
-In~\cite{Saund2013}, given a set of primitive nodes, Saund proposed a way to create a graph lattice in a bottom-up way.
-Later this lattice is used to count number of graphlets to get their distribution in a particular document represented as graph, which is used for similar document retrieval problem.
-The second group of graph embedding methods is based on \emph{spectral graph theory}~\cite{Caelli2004,Wilson2005,RoblesKelly2007}.
-Spectral graph theory is concerned with understanding how the structural properties of graphs can be characterized using eigenvectors of the adjacency or Laplacian matrix~\cite{Wilson2005}.
-Although graph spectralization exhibits interesting properties which can be used for vector space embedding of graphs, this approach is limited in the sense that spectral methods are not fully able to cope with noisy graphs.
-This limitation stems from the fact that the eigen decomposition is sensitive towards structural errors, such as missing or spurious nodes.
-Moreover, spectral methods are applicable to unlabelled graphs or labelled graphs with constrained label alphabets only, although recent work attempts to overcome this limitation~\cite{Lee2009}.
-The third group is inspired by \emph{dissimilarity representations} proposed in~\cite{Pekalska2005}.
-Bunke and Riesen present the vectorial description of a graph by its distances to a number of preselected prototype graphs~\cite{Bunke2010}.
-Recently, regardless of these above three categories of graph explicit embedding, Mousavi~\etal~\cite{Mousavi2017} have proposed a generic framework with graph pyramid which can hierarchically embed any given graph to a real vector space, which constructs an informative description containing both local and global features.
+The second class of graph embedding methods is based on \emph{spectral graph theory}~\cite{Caelli2004,Wilson2005,RoblesKelly2007,Jouili2010}.
+The latter aims to analyze the structural properties of graphs using eigenvectors/eigenvalues of adjacency or Laplacian matrices~\cite{Wilson2005}.
+In spite of their relative success in graph representation and embedding, spectral methods are not fully able to handle noisy graphs.
+Indeed, this limitation stems from the fact that eigen-decompositions are sensitive to structural errors such as missing nodes/edges and short cuts.
+Moreover, spectral methods are applicable to unlabeled graphs or labeled graphs with small alphabets, although recent extensions tried to overcome this limitation~\cite{Lee2009}. \\ The third class of methods is inspired by \emph{dissimilarity representations} proposed in~\cite{Pekalska2005}; in this context, Bunke and Riesen present the vectorial description of a given graph by its distances to a number of pre-selected prototype graphs~\cite{Riesen2007a,Riesen2009a,Bunke2010,Borzeshi2013}.
+Finally, and besides these three categories of explicit graph embedding, Mousavi~\etal~\cite{Mousavi2017} recently proposed a generic framework based on graph pyramids which hierarchically embeds any given graph to a vector space (that models both local and global graph information).